 While you were married, your family’s income may have exceeded the limits for these programs.
 If this is the case, then your spouse should look into applying for benefits based on his or her new income level.
 Alimony payments may affect eligibility, so it is important to tailor a divorce settlement in a way that ensures that your spouse will be eligible for these program.

 In many instances, people afflicted with mental conditions like depression are not eligible for government assistance because they are still able to work.
 While this is unfortunate for your spouse, he or she cannot expect to live off of your support payments forever.
 In situations like these, it is important to encourage your spouse to seek treatment or counseling for the condition in order to live a more productive life.

 When your spouse is dealing with a disability, health insurance is paramount.
 If you provided health insurance for your spouse through your employer, you may be able to negotiate continued coverage during your divorce settlement.

 Alternatively, if your spouse is eligible for government assistance like SSI or SSDI, he or she may also be eligible for Medicaid benefits.
 If this is not the case, your spouse may be able to obtain health insurance through programs created by the Affordable Care Act.

 No matter what issues you and your former spouse may face, planning a divorce requires expert assistance from experienced family law attorneys.
 This is especially true whenever one of the spouses is dealing with a disability.

-At Ashby Law, our attorneys understand your situation, and will work with you and your former spouse to create a plan that fits both of your needs.
+At Pacific Northwest Family Law, our attorneys understand your situation, and will work with you and your former spouse to create a plan that fits both of your needs.
 For assistance with your divorce, contact us today by calling 509-572-3700.